PRIDE-Archive/PGConverter/README.md

 proBed validation is also supported, by using the default proBed ASQL (.as) schema, or by using the -asqlfile parameter.
 #### proBed validation - default schema
 $ java -jar pg-converter.jar -v -proBed /path/to/data/foo.pro.bed -reportfile /path/to/output/outputReport.txt
+</br>For a real example of proBed validation, please download the [unit test example](https://raw.githubusercontent.com/PRIDE-Toolsuite/PGConverter/master/src/test/resources/test.pro.bed) to a directory, and then run the PG-Converter tool using a command along the lines of:</br>
+$ java -jar pg-converter.jar -v -proBed /path/to/data/test.pro.bed
 #### proBed validation - custom schema
 $ java -jar pg-converter.jar -v -proBed /path/to/data/foo.pro.bed -asqlfile /path/to/data/foo.as -reportfile /path/to/output/outputReport.txt
 ## Troubleshooting